Switching to Edward Mellor Property Management

-As a landlord there is a potential that you will be exposed to Capital Gains Tax if you sell the property.
+As a landlord, there is a potential that you will be exposed to Capital Gains Tax if you sell your property.

 If you are intending to reside overseas permanently or are required to work overseas for a length of time, it is your responsibility to contact your tax office.